 This section of guidance is intended to cover scenarios where felling does not require consent from Forestry Commission Scotland because it is approved through planning permission or other development consents (e.g. in relation to felling to facilitate the construction of a windfarm or hydro scheme).
-Forestry Commission Scotland remains an important source of advice for such developments with regard to their impact on forests.
+Forestry Commission Scotland remains an important source of advice for such developments with regard to their impact on forests and must be consulted at the earliest stages of the proposed development.